euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Latent Dirichlet Allocation.md

 # Example process

 1. Choose a set of n-topics.
-1. Generate a set of n-documents.
+2. Generate a set of n-documents.
-	2. This is done using a dirichlet distribution on the n-topics.
+	a.
+This is done using a dirichlet distribution on the n-topics.
 Probabilities of the relation between each document and a topic are generated in a matrix ($\theta$)
-	3. A sample, defined by a poisson distribution, is generated
+	b.
+A sample, the size defined by a poisson distribution, is generated for each topic with the corresponding probabilities.

 > image sublda5

+> image sublda6

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzExODM5NjAsNzM2MzM2MzFdfQ==
+eyJoaXN0b3J5IjpbLTE4NzAwMzc4Nyw3MzYzMzYzMV19
 -->